 In addition to simplifying and reorganizing the Code, the proposed rule change includes several other changes to the Customer Code that are intended to make the NASD arbitration process as simple, uniform and transparent as possible.
 Some of the proposed changes codify or clarify current NASD practice.
 Others are substantive changes that are intended to provide guidance to parties, resolve open questions, or streamline or standardize the administration of NASD arbitrations.
+Only proposed substantive changes are discussed in detail below.
+Any proposed changes to the Code that are not discussed are nonsubstantive revisions.

 The proposed changes are discussed below, in the order that they appear in the Customer Code.